-Why does David love being a middle school math teacher?
+David loves being a middle school math teacher!

 In a nutshell, David loves being a teacher because he can make a difference in the lives of his students.
 David’s students are often going through a lot in their lives, so being able to be a positive influence is one of the reasons why he does what he does.
 David said that,